mpeniket/intro-text-mod-prompt-shields/README.md

 **Explanation:**

 This code calls the back-end `safetyCheck` function before sending messages to the LLM API, and displays appropriate error messages if safety issues are detected.
-It uses Fluent UI components for a consistent look and feel.
+It uses Fluent UI components for a consistent look and feel (see the repository for the full user interface implementation).

 ---